jetbundle/jetbundle.github.io/_diffequations/chapter-05/05-2-sdes.md

 parent_section: null
 ---

-# Section 5.2: SDEs & Diffusion Processes

-> Stochastic differential equations redefine dynamics as the evolution of probability measures on path space, connecting deterministic trajectories to the geometry of diffusion processes.
+Stochastic differential equations redefine dynamics as the evolution of probability measures on path space, connecting deterministic trajectories to the geometry of diffusion processes.

 ## Introduction

 Having established the definition of the stochastic integral in the previous section, we now address the inverse problem: the construction of stochastic processes that satisfy differential constraints.
 In the classical setting of Chapter 1, a differential equation $x'(t) = f(x(t))$ defines a trajectory tangent to a vector field.
 In the stochastic regime, the non-differentiability of Brownian motion forces us to interpret such equations in integral form.

 A Stochastic Differential Equation (SDE) is not merely an equation with a noise term added; it is a fundamental redefinition of dynamics.
 We move from deterministic evolution to the evolution of probability measures on path space.
 The solution to an SDE is a diffusion process—a continuous strong Markov process whose local dynamics are characterized by a drift vector and a diffusion tensor.
 This section establishes the rigorous existence and uniqueness theory for these processes, connects them to the partial differential equations of Chapter 2 via the Feynman-Kac formula, and explores the geometry of probability measures through the Girsanov theorem.

-## Mathematical Content

 ### Existence & Uniqueness Theory